dev-world-rohit/aniateToken/readme.md

 ## "aniateToken"
-It is a simple web3 based decentralized token website that allow users to create and and transfer their token  to other people.
+It is a simple web3 based decentralized token website that allows users to create and transfer their new type of tokens "aniateToken"  to other people.

 Frontened : React <br>
 Backened : Motoko